wcastand/wcastand/README.md

 # Experiments / Me

 I'll add/do stuff here when i feel like it or have ideas.
-Using [Lambda Store](https://lambda.store/) as a database and [vercel](https://vercel.com/) to host.
+Using [Lambda Store](https://lambda.store/)(looks like it's dead) as a database and [vercel](https://vercel.com/) to host.
 I will probably look into doing something with [room service](https://www.roomservice.dev/) maybe [Superbase](https://supabase.io/) too.

 ## Visit Counter